mattbostock/leavediary/README.md

 - Custom leave day types (e.g. privilege days)
 - Notifications to employee and manager to notify of time not taken, nearing end of year, etc.
 - Currently assumes full time, need to allow for part-time
+- Hide shared leave you no longer wish to see
+- Record training days
+- Approvals using Google Calendar invites
+- Show calendar of dates chosen when adding time off
+- Ability to reset shared secret (e.g. for .ics export)
+- Caching
+- Figure out how to log errors from unrolled/render